sandervanbree/braintime/README.md

 ## Introduction
 What's the premise behind the Brain Time Toolbox (`braintime`)?
 Insofar a cognitive process is clocked by oscillations, analyses of the process's dynamics require a factoring in of the oscillations' dynamics.
-To this end, the toolbox implements **brain time warping**, an algorithm to transform electrophysiological data based on relevant oscillations selected by the user—the **warping signal**.
+To this end, the toolbox implements **brain time warping**, an algorithm to transform electrophysiological data based on relevant oscillations selected by the user — the **warping signal**.
 This changes the data from **clock time** (seconds), closer to **brain time** (cycles).
 This completes the first operation of `braintime`: *brain time warping*.

 The second operation is *periodicity analysis*.
 Here, `braintime` uses multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.
 Has evidence of the rhythmicity of the cognitive patterns increased?